092vk/Bus-Tracker/README.md

 # TIMMY
-## A chatbot for a cloud kitchen / restaurant
+## A Perfect chatbot for a cloud kitchen / restaurant business
 --> Timmy is a friendly chatbot perfect for a cloud kitchen / restaurant website .

 --> Work is in Progress , Timmy would be soon live .......